-

 7. Check for Rebates and Incentives

 Depending on the model and type of furnace, there may be local or federal rebates available.
-Energy-efficient models often qualify for tax credits or other incentives, significantly offsetting your initial investment.
+Energy-efficient models often qualify for tax credits or other incentives, significantly offsetting your initial investment when buying the right furnace.

 Resources for Rebates